 - Knowing my kids, they would want a cupcake version of this so they can pile on the frosting :-).

-It is a little different from your typical cake recipe because the cake is made from a chocolate custard.
+This cake is a little different from your typical cake recipe because the cake is made from a chocolate custard.
 You want to make the chocolate custard first, and allow it to cool a little bit.
-This is why the cake is so moist and chocolaty!
+This is what makes the cake is so moist and chocolaty!

 In the old days, this cake was made with unsweetened chocolate baking squares.
 Times have changed over the years and many more devil's food cake recipes are made with unsweetened cocoa powder now.